flipzoom/PageHitCounter/README.md

 - Enhancement: Change database engine to InnoDB for phits field
 - Enhancement: Option to disable session lifetime `set session lifetime to 0, no cookies`
 - Enhancement: Better installation check
-- Enhancement: AJAX Request ansyncron
+- Enhancement: AJAX Request asyncron
 - Enhancement: Reduction of the tracking script size by ~20%
 - Enhancement: Option to hide the counter in the page tree `You can output the counter with the field name "phits"`
 - Enhancement: Option for activate general IP validation